Georgia Ackerman, Riverkeeper and Executive Director

 Diane, a native of Pittsburgh, PA, has lived in Tallahassee since 1990, raising her daughter here, and appreciating all of the outdoor activities available to her family.
 “It is amazing how your children catch on to what is important to you.
 Today, my daughter is a dedicated environmentalist for which I am thankful,” says Diane.

 Susan Macken, a native Georgian, spent countless childhood weekends exploring stretches of the Ogeechee River, a beautiful black water river near her hometown.
 This instilled in her a lifelong love of waterways.
 She first visited the Apalachicola area in the mid-eighties and was quickly pulled in by its vast natural beauty, returning again and again over the years.
-As she explains when asked, “I wasn’t born here but I got here just as fast as I could”.
+As she explains when asked, “I wasn’t born here but I got here just as fast as I could.”
 Prior to relocating to the area twelve years ago, Susan worked as a special education teacher and administrator in several north Georgia school systems.

 Susan is a longtime supporter and member of many local, regional, and national environmental organizations.
 As Administrative Director at Apalachicola Riverkeeper, she manages our membership databases, online store, and fields phone calls and email inquiries from both visitors and citizens throughout our basin.
+Susan also keeps the two Scipio Marina office cats spoiled with kitty treats.
+She loves all animals.

 When she’s not in the office, you’ll probably find Susan on one of her frequent beach rambles, exploring and photographing the area she now calls home.